mmistakes/minimal-mistakes/_docs/05-configuration.md

 ##### Disqus

-To use Disqus you'll need to create an account and get a [shortname](https://help.disqus.com/customer/portal/articles/466208-what-s-a-shortname-).
-Once you have one update `_config.yml` to:
+To use Disqus you'll need to create an account and [shortname](https://help.disqus.com/customer/portal/articles/466208-what-s-a-shortname-).
+Once you have both update `_config.yml` to:

 ```yaml
 comments: